ip-tools/patzilla/docs/install/user-model.rst

 *******
 Example
 *******
-This is an example document for a user.
+This is an example document for a regular user.
 All credentials are randomly generated for demonstration purposes.
 ::

     {